If you do NOT see the Table of Contents frame to the left of this page, then

 The patch on the left was also worn in France perhaps from the 1950s to 1960s when DeGaulle threw us out.

-I wore the patch at the 269th Signal Company (rear) in Orleans, France from 1959 to 1962.
+I wore the patch at the 269th Signal Company (Rear) in Orleans, France from 1959 to 1962.

 Our company installed telephone wires, operated a computer section where we sent information to other army installations throughout Europe where we had bases.
 We also had a photography section where the men would attend parades and take photographs.

-The 269th was a part of the First Signal Group under a Army Colonel.
+The 269th was a part of the First Signal Group under an Army Colonel.
 The bases were later closed when President Charles de Gaulle felt he had enough of us.
 This is all I remember.

 (Source: Email from Greg Hodgen)